 Status of Claims Administration

 The claims deadline was June 12, 2020.
-The Claims Administrator is now reviewing claims.
-If you submitted a claim you must continue to monitor the email address used to register your claim in case the Claim Administrator requests additional information.
-These emails will come from Canadian Auto Parts Claims Administrator - [email protected].
+On August 14, 2020 the Claims Administrator sent audit notices via email to claims that contained Affected Vehicles not substantiated by the National Brands Data.
+If you submitted a claim you should search the inbox of the email used to register your claim.
+The audit emails will come from Canadian Auto Parts Claims Administrator - [email protected]

 Accurate processing takes time.
 It could be up to one year after the claims deadline before you receive compensation.
 Please check this website for regular updates.